GROWING, GROWING, GONE

 the pencil marks on the door frame.

 A new pencil mark might appear at the end or beginning of a school year or a scouting rank advancement.
-Height growth brought excitement to my boys, the need for new clothing and shoe purchases to accommodate their growth.
+Height growth brought excitement to my boys accompanied by the need for new clothing and shoe purchases to accommodate their growth.
 I, too, took pride in their growth, but I also needed a bit of solitude for the markings showed the passage of time etched not only on a door frame but also in my heart.
 At times, there was a bit of sorrow in knowing that one day the marks on the door frame would be but a record of my children passing through my life, growing, growing, gone.

 After my sons left home and took on their individual adult lives, my husband and I left that rental home and purchased a couple’s home.
 Our home is quieter than in previous years, and the voices of the past are starkly absent.
-As I now see the growth of my sons, in their choices, their families, their life’s journey, I see that they sometimes will place a pencil mark on an interior door frame of their home to mark the growth in the height of their children.
+As I now see the growth of my sons in their choices, their families, their life’s journey, I see that they sometimes will place a pencil mark on an interior door frame or wall of their home to mark the growth in the height of their children.
 When I see those pencil marks, I long for the door frame in that old rental home where we raised our children.
 If only I had that door frame with those pencil marks today, never to be painted over, a treasure to hold dear, evidence of a sweet time of family life.

 Today I’m a grandmother, and I often like to take time and silently reminisce.
 My voice is from experience and tenderness of heart as I visit in my mind and heart many past treasured days.
 As your children grow up, make your pencil marks on an interior door frame of your home.
 Celebrate each mark.
 Never erase or paint over it.
 Cherish it.
 One day you, too, will reminisce.
 In the quiet hours you will pass by that door frame, softly run your fingers over the fading marks, smile with loving memory, yet also with a bit of sorrow, for all too soon, they are growing, growing, gone.